atharvakolhe04/Netflix-Data-Analysis/README.md

 - Python data analysis community for libraries and tools.

 ---
 This project serves as a basic EDA exercise and is suitable for beginners exploring data analysis and visualization techniques.
-Connect with me on [LinkedIn](www.linkedin.com/in/atharva-kolhe-99365930a) for more projects and insights!